Shr3yash/CarbMI/README.md

-# Machine Learning Project: Effects of Carbohydrate Ingestion on Workout, Weight Training and Physical performance.
+# Deep Learning Project: Effects of Carbohydrate Ingestion on Workout, Weight Training and Physical performance.

 ## Table of Contents
 - [Introduction](#introduction)